FOCUS-Twitter is testing how its misinformation labels can be more obvious, direct

 Facebook Inc FB.O, which exempts politicians from its fact-checking program and faced backlash for not acting on misleading Trump posts, has started adding labels with voting information to all related posts.
 This strategy has been criticized by researchers for not quickly and obviously differentiating between true and false.

-Trump spokeswoman Samantha Zager said in a statement, without offering specific evidence, that "across social media platforms, it's clear the Silicon Valley Mafia creates arbitrary rules that do not apply equally to every account and instead are used to silence any views in opposition to those held by the liberal Big Tech coastal elites."
+Trump spokeswoman Samantha Zager said in a statement that "across social media platforms, it's clear the Silicon Valley Mafia creates arbitrary rules that do not apply equally to every account and instead are used to silence any views in opposition to those held by the liberal Big Tech coastal elites," pointing to a manipulated version of an August Trump ad that Twitter did not label or remove.

 Asked how Twitter is monitoring high-profile users like Trump or his Democratic presidential rival Joe Biden, Roth said Twitter does not "specifically focus in on individual accounts or individual account holders."